-- (a) Consolidate existing plans, programs and proposals, including the recommendations outlined in the June 2020 Biscayne Bay Task Force report, into a coordinated strategic plan for improvement of Biscayne Bay and the surrounding areas, addressing environmental, economic, social, recreational and aesthetic issues.
-The commission will continue to monitor the progress of each element of the plan and will revise the plan regularly. - Each commission member is tasked with bringing policy, ordinance and project ideas to future meetings for discussion. - The commission discussed looking at the project lists provided by the MDC Watershed Advisory Board and determining where there is an overlap to bolster protection of the bay. - The commission used the six categories listed in the June 2020 Biscayne Bay Task Force report to inspire discussion around developing a new strategic plan for Biscayne Bay. - (b) Prepare a consolidated financial plan using the projected financial resources available from the different jurisdictional agencies.
+- a.
+Consolidate existing plans, programs and proposals, including the recommendations outlined in the June 2020 Biscayne Bay Task Force report, into a coordinated strategic plan for improvement of Biscayne Bay and the surrounding areas, addressing environmental, economic, social, recreational and aesthetic issues. - Each commission member is tasked with bringing policy, ordinance and project ideas to future meetings for discussion. - The commission discussed looking at the project lists provided by the MDC Watershed Advisory Board and determining where there is an overlap to bolster protection of Biscayne Bay.

+- The commission used the six categories listed in the June 2020 Biscayne Bay Task Force report to inspire discussion around developing a new strategic plan for Biscayne Bay. - Development of a draft Strategic Plan was initially discussed at the April 2023 commission meeting. - An initial draft of the Strategic Plan was presented to the commission at the September 2023 meeting.
+During this meeting, the commission reviewed the proposed goals, objectives, and strategies and provided comments.
+Additional feedback was solicited from the member entities and their representatives after the meeting, and all comments were incorporated as appropriate. - A final draft version of the Biscayne Bay Commission Strategic Plan was presented to the commission at the January 2024 meeting.
+The commission approved the plan with only 2 minor edits.
+The Biscayne Bay Strategic Plan is included here as Attachment C and is published online. - b.
+Prepare a consolidated financial plan using the projected financial resources available from the different jurisdictional agencies.
 The commission will monitor the progress of each element of the plan and revise the plan regularly. - A suggestion was made at the inaugural meeting for member agencies to coordinate their lobbying efforts to make their individual requests more effective.
 Members with lobbyists will follow up. - With direction from the commission, member agencies have developed a consolidated financial plan by listing the financial resources each member agency has available to bear on future Biscayne Bay priority projects.
-The consolidated financial report is available online and is included here as Attachment B. - (c) Provide technical assistance and support as needed to help implement each element of the strategic and financial plans. - DEP's Division of Environmental Assessment and Restoration provides technical support and data regarding Biscayne Bay impairments, water quality hot spot maps and analyses by basin. - The commission requested that the Florida Department of Transportation (FDOT) provide information regarding the agency's plans to address sea level rise along the causeways transiting Biscayne Bay and discussion of ways to build resilience (e.g., living shorelines) and restoration (e.g., improved water flow).
-In 2022, the Legislature passed, and the Governor signed into law House Bill 7053 (Chapter 2022-089, Laws of Florida) requiring FDOT to submit a resilient action plan by June 30, 2023, that could help inform this topic.
-This topic is being explored for a future meeting. - A discussion around a new strategic plan was held at the February meeting.
-Commissioners agreed on the strategic goals of water quality monitoring, public outreach, addressing sources of nutrients, and natural system restoration at the April meeting.
-There will be another update at the next meeting from Florida DEP. - (d) Work in consultation with the U.S. Department of the Interior. - No updates to report.
-See January 2022 report. - (e) Provide a forum for exchange of information.
+The consolidated financial report for the 2022-2023 fiscal year is included here as Attachment B. - An updated financial report for the 2024-2025 fiscal year will be provided in the next semiannual report. - c.
+Provide technical assistance and support as needed to help implement each element of the strategic and financial plans. - DEP's Division of Environmental Assessment and Restoration provides technical support and data regarding Biscayne Bay impairments, water quality hot spot maps and analyses by basin. - The commission requested that the Florida Department of Transportation (FDOT) provide information regarding the agency's plans to address sea level rise along the causeways transiting Biscayne Bay and discussion of ways to build resilience (e.g., living shorelines) and restoration (e.g., improved water flow).
+In 2022, House Bill 7053 (Chapter 2022-089, Laws of Florida) was passed by the Legislature and the Governor signed the bill into law, requiring FDOT to submit a resilient action plan by June 30, 2023, that could help inform this topic.
+This topic is being explored for a future meeting. - During the September 2023 meeting, commissioners requested a stronger emphasis on habitat restoration in the draft strategic plan.
+The final version of the Biscayne Bay Commission Strategic Plan includes a goal that directly addresses sources of nutrients and ecosystem restoration needs.
+This goal includes objectives and strategies relevant to habitat improvement in Biscayne Bay. - d.
+Work in consultation with the U.S. Department of the Interior. - No updates to report.
+See previous January 2022 Semiannual Report. - e.
+Provide a forum for exchange of information.